Adds a set clause to the query.

 })

-also accepts an options object which currently only contains a
+// SET sale:Active, sale.activatedAt = timestamp(), sale.activatedBy = $userIdset also accepts an options object which currently only contains a

-.
-Override controls whether the =
+single setting: override.
+Override controls whether the = or +=

-operator is used in the set clause. true
+operator is used in the set clause. true causes the existing object to be

-cleared and replaced by the new object. false
+cleared and replaced by the new object. false on the other hand will

 merge the existing and new objects together, with new properties replacing